Fate127/Fate127.github.io/README.md

-Hello, I'm Montrae and I cant't wait to work with all of you!
+Hello, I'm Montrae and I can't wait to work with all of you!

 ## **ABOUT ME**

 * My name is Montrae
-* My favorit color is blue
+* My favorite color is blue
 * I am currently a junior in high school
 * There was a coding class I took in middle school that got me interested in coding